jst-seminar-rostlab-tum/genomics.ai/docs/source/visualization/index.rst

 scVI
 ---------
 The scVI is an unsupervised model and does not require cell type labels for the mapping.
-Generally, it also takes the least amount of time to train in comparison to the other models. scVI maps query to reference atlases.
+Generally, it also takes the least amount of time to train in comparison to the other models. scVI maps query to atlases.

 | Workflow:
-| To compute the query we first get the already pretrained reference.
-The pretrained reference is then used to train the user query.
-By using an already pretrained model the runtime is greatly shortened.
+| To compute the query we first get the already pre-trained model.
+The pre-trained model is then used to train the user query.
+By using an already pre-trained model the runtime is greatly shortened.
 We then compute the latent representation and UMAP which is then displayed on the website.

 scANVI
 ---------